 After Allison dreams of an unidentified radical anti-government activist from the 1980s, she finds that the police are investigating the death of the same man who was found that day in a local garbage dump.
 The man is eventually identified as Mitchell Slocum who set off a large fertilizer bomb in a Federal building in the 1980s killing 17 people.
 Soon Allison develops strange obsessions and finds herself buying a variety of items she sees glowing on store shelves.
 Joe is disturbed by her obsessive behavior but particularly by the fact that her dreams reveal a possible connection between Slocum and his newest - and only - employee, David Brewer.
-Written by

 Did You Know?

 Enzo Rossi is Patricia Arquette's son.
 In the refrigarator is the name Harlo spelled.
 Patricia's daughter's name is Harlow.
 See more

 About 35 minutes into this episode, during one of Allison's dreams, we see David Brewer (Slocumb) call his dad out to the shed so he can show him the "fertilizer bomb" he has built from an old microwave.
 On the shelves in the background are a few "old" computers.
 Since this dream sequence shows an occurrence before Mitchell Slocumb has detonated the bomb in a parking garage below the Federal Courthouse in 1985, it can only be assumed that these computers (which are obviously scraps) originated some time prior to 1985.
 Both systems are considerably more modern than that.
 I would place them closer to 1995 (the upper system has a CD-Rom drive clearly visible).
 CD-Rom drives were not even available commercially until 1985 at which time they were very expensive and most certainly would not be in a "junk" system in someone's shed.
 These systems most likely employed Pentium processors, whereas in 1985, we were still using 80286 CPUs.
 See more